DanielleSpring/Final-Project/README.md

 | Exploratory Analysis | code	GitHub Master Branch - Link to jupyter notebook file  .ipynb   |
 | Machine Learning code and output | GitHub Master Branch - Link to a Resources folder   |

-Presentation:
-Our presentation is hosted on Google Slides, and can be found here.

 ## **Technologies & Tools Used:**
 Technologies Used  ---replace with graphic listing tools, languages, libraries, algorithms?